flozz/rivalcfg/README.rst

   * CLI: Displays a usage message when no argument was given (#152)
   * CLI: Write udev warning message to ``stderr`` instead of ``stdout``
   * Adds a ``--print-debug`` option to display various information
+  * Adds a ``--firmware-version`` option to display the firmware version of some devices

 * **4.2.0:**